Material Science and Engineering & Biomedical Engineering

 Phone : (302) 831-2280

 Charles Dhong’s research is interested in measuring or controlling the mechanical forces at biological interfaces.
-Biological interfaces, ranging from cells to the human sense, are complex because they are soft and patterned.
+Biological interfaces, ranging from cells to the human sense of touch, are complex because they are soft and patterned.
 Although they are complex, controlling these biological interfaces are important in a range of applications, including basic biology, cancer detection, and virtual reality for the sense of touch.
 To achieve these goals, we build devices, perform simulations and modeling, and incorporate new materials including conductive polymers and graphene sensors.

 Quantifying and Designing for the Sense of Touch